Advertise with us

 For greenery, Riverside Park is a real haven.
 The only state park situated on Manhattan Island, this 28-acre multi-level park rises 69 feet above the Hudson River.
 Keep going, just past the George Washington Bridge, to the very top of the island, and you will discover Fort Tyron Park, which houses the Metropolitan Museum of Art's medieval art collection in the Cloisters.

-At the southern tip of Manhattan, from West and Chambers streets south and west to the Hudson River, are Battery Park City’s 30 acres of gardens, playgrounds, one-mile esplanade, public art, and views of the Hudson River.
 Also in Manhattan is Bryant Park, which comprises eight restored acres in Midtown behind the New York Public Library.
 This urban oasis has chairs, benches, gardens, fountain, carousel, and restaurants plus a full schedule of free entertainment including, music, movies, and special events.

 Brooklyn boasts a beautiful Olmsted-designed park, 520-acre Prospect Park.
-Here you’ll find a zoo, Civil War memorial arch, and 1776 Dutch colonial homestead.
+Here you'll find a zoo, a Civil War memorial arch, and 1776 Dutch colonial homestead.

 In Staten Island, Blue Heron Park and Nature Center is a 147-acre park that is a habitat of the blue heron and that includes hiking trails and picnic areas as well as Clay Pit Ponds State Park Preserve, which has hiking trails and bridle paths that run through 260-plus acres of bogs, ponds, sand barrens, woodlands, and spring-fed streams.
 Also on Staten Island is The Greenbelt, a 2,800-acres nature preserve that includes High Rock Park and the William T. Davis Wildlife Refuge.